Rajitchauhan/Coding-pattern-and-algorithms-for-cracking-the-coding-interview/README.md

 8 - array : cracking the coding interview

-#### I use Cracking the coding interview Book and course Grokking cracking the coding interview
+#### I use Cracking the coding interview Book and course Educative.io - Grokking the Coding Interview - Patterns for Coding Questions

 #### i am still exploring and learning CP